-THE FOLLOWING ARE STRICTLY PROHIBITED:
+THE FOLLOWING ARE STRICTLY PROHIBITED AT ANY DAIRY PROMOTION OR EVENT AS A DAIRY PROMOTER:

-- 1. Possession and/or use of alcoholic beverages, tobacco products, and illegal drugs OR being present where individuals are partaking of alcohol, tobacco products and/or illegal substances. - 2.
-Sexual interaction OR being present where individuals are participating in sexual interaction. - 3.
-Possession of weapons or firearms - 4.
-Behavior that violates federal, state or local laws. - 5.
-Theft, misuse or abuse of public or personal property. - 6.
-Setting off fire alarms or tampering with fire extinguishing equipment or other emergency equipment. - 7.
-Gambling and betting. - 8.
-Obscene and discriminatory language, roughhousing and insubordination. - 9.
-Participants should never show disrespect to others, including PDPPS coordinators and staff. - 10.
-When at Seminar, State Pageant, or other promotional events participants may not leave the grounds unless permission is secured from the Program Director or board member.
+- 1. When promoting the dairy industry at any event with a dairy princess crown and/or sash, are posting on ALL social media platforms, including county and/or personal, of any videos, pictures, or references to alcoholic beverages, tobacco products, illegal drugs including cannabidiol products, or being in the presence of individuals not meeting the code of conduct standards for PDPPS. - 2.
+When promoting the dairy industry at any event with a dairy princess crown and/or sash, is the engagement in any illegal, partisan, unethical, indecent and/or morally questionable behavior, including but not limited to online representations on the Internet and all social networking sites. - 3.
+Sexual interaction OR being present where individuals are participating in sexual interaction. - 4.
+Possession of weapons or firearms - 5.
+Behavior that violates federal, state or local laws. - 6.
+Theft, misuse or abuse of public or personal property. - 7.
+Setting off fire alarms or tampering with fire extinguishing equipment or other emergency equipment. - 8.
+Gambling and betting. - 9.
+Obscene and discriminatory language, roughhousing and insubordination. - 10.
+Participants should never show disrespect to others, including PDPPS coordinators and staff. - 11.
+When at Seminar, State Competition, or other promotional events participants may not leave the grounds unless permission is secured from the Program Director or board member.
 An adult must accompany any participant.
 Adults must notify the Program Director before leaving the grounds.
-At Seminar and State Pageant social activities other than those with other dairy promotion participants are prohibited. - 11.
+At Seminar and State Competition social activities other than those with other dairy promotion participants are prohibited. - 12.
 At overnight events, only participants may be in dormitory area.
 No one will be in sleeping areas of members of the opposite sex.
-Lounges may be used only for working committees and social activities. - 12.
+Lounges may be used only for working committees and social activities. - 13.
 Harassment, intimidation, bullying and cyber bullying of program participants, volunteers, and PDPPS coordinators and staff members is strictly forbidden.